 Here’s the dirty little secret about Texas-style smoked brisket: Most formal “recipes” are bogus because they focus on some fancy brisket rub or sauce and give you zero guidance in setting up your charcoal or wood smoker and running it between 225°F and 250°F for eight or more hours.
 If you’ve never actually cooked a full, packer cut brisket or run a smoker for half a day, Aaron Franklin’s no-frills breakdown is a great place to start.
 He is the man behind the famous Franklin Barbecue in Austin, so he knows what he’s talking about.
 Get the Texas-Style Smoked Brisket recipe.
 And get more Smoked BBQ Brisket tips and tricks.

 Aaron Franklin Teaches Texas-Style BBQ, $15/month on MasterClass

 If you want more info, you can take a 16-part lesson from the pro.

-Franklin Barbecue: A Meat-Smoking Manifesto, $18.15 at Amazon
+Franklin Barbecue: A Meat-Smoking Manifesto, $18.15 from Amazon